Condition: New or Vintage & antique

 Condition: Excellent.
 Light to no signs of use.

 Pedestal base and high dome lid.
-Bright pink roses on pure white china with gold trim.
+Bright pink roses on creamy white china with gold trim.
 Holds just over 2 quarts.
 About 8 3/4 inches diameter, not counting the handles.

 An interesting piece marked only for the retailer "Cardiff, Primaves et Sons, Swansea Newport."
 1850-1915.
 This Welch store carried Staffordshire and Welch china and had the factories print only their name.
 Though this piece looks more like German porcelain circa 1910.